1. Local Government NSW (ABN 49 853 913 882) is the peak industry association that represents the interests of NSW councils and associate members.

 Purposes for which we collect, use and disclose your personal information

-- Providing our services including holding and managing events, providing training (including mentoring), conducting advocacy and lobbying (including making nominations to external committees), providing legal and policy advice, providing industrial advice and representation, and conducting executive recruitment and performance management (including assessing whether you meet the job requirements for our members);
+- Providing our services including holding and managing events, providing training (including mentoring), conducting advocacy and lobbying (including making nominations to external committees), providing legal and policy advice, providing skilled contractors, providing industrial advice and representation, and conducting executive recruitment and performance management (including assessing whether you meet the job requirements for our members);

 - Managing our networks;